List of Alexandrov Ensemble soloists: Boris Stepanovich Deinenka

-During 1934-1936, he recorded more than 40 sound recordings of opera parts, arias, songs and romances on the radio, including the famous song by I. O. Dunaevsky to the verses of V. I. Lebedev-Kumach “My native country is wide” - B. Deineka was the first performer to record the song, and it was in his performance that it was heard every morning on the radio throughout the country.
+From 1934 to 1936, he recorded more than 40 sound recordings of opera parts, arias, songs and romances on the radio, including the famous song by I. O. Dunaevsky to the verses of V. I. Lebedev-Kumach “My native country is wide” – B. Deineka was the first performer to record the song, and it was in his performance that it was heard every morning on the radio throughout the country.

 He repeatedly performed solo with the Song and Dance Ensemble of the Moscow Military District and sang under the direction of the All-Union Radio Orchestra.

 With the ensemble he recorded The Fight Song (Песня борьбы) in 1941.